galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

   - `http://<mspVM2-ip>:9002/reports/rwservlet/startserver`
   - You will get output `1|0` from the browser if the server is up.

-## Add Forms and Reports replica
+## Add Forms and Reports replicas

-You are able to add Forms and Reports replica by cloning machine and starting the corresponding components.
+You are able to add Forms and Reports replicas by cloning machine and starting the corresponding components.

-### Create a new machine for new replica
+### Create a new machine for new replicas
 Follow the steps to add replica.

 - Clone adminVM following [Clone machine for managed servers](#clone-machine-for-managed-servers), let's name the new machine with `mspVM3`.
-- Pack the domain on adminVM, you have the domain package in previous section, if no, following the steps to pack the domain:
-  - SSH to adminVM: `ssh weblogic@adminVM`
-  - Use oracle user: `sudo su - oracle`
-  - Pack the domain
-    ```
-    cd /u01/app/wls/install/oracle/middleware/oracle_home/oracle_common/common/bin
-    bash pack.sh -domain=/u02/domains/wlsd -managed=true -template=/tmp/cluster.jar -template_name="ofrwlsd"
-    ```
-- Copy the domain package to mspVM3: `scp /tmp/cluster.jar weblogic@mspVM3:/tmp/cluster.jar`
-- Create domain on mspVM3 and start node manager following [Create domain for managed servers](#create-domain-on-managed-machine)

 ### Create Forms and Reports components